-From the off, the Swiss was able to dominate his opponent from the back of the court.
-Federer also picked his moments to come in at the right time, showcasing trademark finesse at the net in the process:
+From the off, the No. 3 player in the world was able to dominate his opponent from the back of the court.
+Federer also picked his moments to come in at the right time, showcasing trademark finesse at the net:

 After romping to the first set, the second was a much tighter encounter.

-That meant the Spaniard was able to push Federer into a tiebreak in the second set, and at one stage he led 4-1 in it.
-However, the 20-time Grand Slam champions was able to win six out of the next seven points to ensure the contest didn't go to a decider.
+That meant the Spaniard was able to push Federer into a tiebreak, and at one stage he led 4-1 in it.
+However, the 20-time Grand Slam champion was able to win six out of the next seven points to ensure the contest didn't go to a decider.